microsolidarity/handbook/participate/events.md

 #### 2024

 - (EU) Microsolidarity Summer Camp happened Aug 2024 at Kunst in der Natur in Austria and was organized by Sarah Pelham, Alexander Popiak, Mirjam Rahedy, and Jesse Evers.
-Sarah writes about the event [here](https://sarahpelham.substack.com/p/what-i-learnt-co-hosting-the-microsolidarity)
+Sarah writes about the event [here](https://sarahpelham.substack.com/p/what-i-learnt-co-hosting-the-microsolidarity).
-- (USA) Microsolidarity Summer Camp happened July 2024 at Elkenmist and was organized by Sara Bajor.
-Read her reflections on the event design process [here](https://substack.com/home/post/p-146965196)
+- (USA) Microsolidarity Summer Camp happened July 2024 at [Elkenmist](https://www.elkenmist.com/) and was organized by Sara Bajor.
+Read her reflections on the event design process [here](https://substack.com/home/post/p-146965196).
-- A Winter Gathering for active participants in the Network was held in February in Andalucîa, Spain.
+- A Winter Gathering for active participants in the Network was held in February in Andalucía, Spain.
 A collection of reflections can be found [here](https://microsolidarity.substack.com/p/microsolidarity-network-newsletter).

 #### 2023